 - University Title IX Coordinator

-In accordance with Title IX regulations, the University has designated Dr. Jarrett E. Walton, MS-HRD, Director of the Human Resources and Affirmative Action, as the University’s Title IX Coordinator.
+In accordance with Title IX regulations, the University has designated Cheryl K. Johnson, Assistant Director of the Human Resources and Affirmative Action, as the University’s Interim Title IX Coordinator.

-He is charged with monitoring compliance with these regulations.
-Questions regarding Title IX, as well as concerns and complaints of non-compliance, may be directed to him.Back to Top
+She is charged with monitoring compliance with these regulations.
+Questions regarding Title IX, as well as concerns and complaints of non-compliance, may be directed to her.Back to Top

 - Failure to comply with Title IX